Play with purpose

 Marbles is geared to kids 10 and under, and a child to adult ratio of 6:1 is required.
 Tips: Allow for at least two hours of play to get the most out of the museum.

 Get more details, including museum hours, here.

-"Around Town" and giant chess set photos: Ted Richardson
+First two photos: Liz Condo; giant chess set photo: Ted Richardson

 Marbles Kids Museum